 Secondly, anyone who turns 65 on or after 6th April 2013 will not benefit from the additional age related personal allowance at all.
 Instead they will have the same personal allowance as those under 65.

-These withdrawal of the additional age related personal allowance will commence on 6th April, 2013, while existing over 65s will see their personal allowance fixed at 2012/13 levels following the planned increase in April, 2012.
+The withdrawal of the additional age related personal allowance commenced on 6th April, 2013, while existing over 65s will see their personal allowance fixed at 2012/13 levels.

 It's estimated that the changes will hit those that turn 65 on or after 6th April, 2013 the hardest as they will no longer benefit from the additional age related personal allowance.